-All executive, organizational, and clerical costs associated with the general management of an organization rather than with manufacturing or selling.
+all executive, organizational, and clerical costs associated with the general management of an organization rather than with manufacturing or selling

 Actions taken to help ensure that the plan is being followed and is appropriately modified as circumstances change.

-Direct labor cost plus manufacturing overhead cost
+Direct labor cost plus manufacturing overhead cost (MOH)

 The way in which a cost reacts to changes in the level of activity

-The manufacturing costs associated with the goods that were finished during the period.
+The manufacturing costs associated with the goods that were finished during the period

-A difference in cost between two alternatives.
-(Also incremental cost)
+A difference in costs between two alternatives.

 The difference in revenue between two alternatives

-A cost that can be easily and conveniently traced to a specified cost object.
+A cost that can be easily and conveniently traced to a specified cost object

-Factory labor costs that can be easily traced to individual units of product.
-Also called touch labor.
+Factory labor costs that can be easily traced to individual units of product. also called touch labor.

 Materials that become an integral part of a finished product and whose costs can be conveniently traced to it.

-Accounting and other reports that help managers monitor performance and focus on problems and/or opportunities that might otherwise go unnoticed.
+Accounting and other reports that help managers monitor performance and focus on problems and/or opportunities that might otherwise go unnoticed

 Units of product that have been completed but not yet sold to customers.

 An increase in cost between two alternatives.
-(Also differential cost).

-A cost that cannot be easily and conveniently traced to a specified cost object.
+A Cost that cannot be easily and conveniently traced to a specified cost object.

 The labor costs of janitors, supervisors, materials handlers, and other factory workers that cannot be conveniently traced to particular products.

-Synonym for product costs
+Synonym for product cost

-All manufacturing costs except direct materials and direct labor
+All manufacturing costs except direct materials and direct labor.

-the potential benefit that is given up when one alternative is selected over another
+The potential benefit that is given up when one alternative is selected over another

 Selecting a course of action and specifying how the action will be implemented